gabriel-ing/Quickstarts/Interoperability/BusinessService.md

     set OrderId = $Increment(^OrderCounter)
 ```
 #### Read each line of CSV file:
+The file is read into the `pInput` parameter of the `OnProcessInput` method.
+The lines of the file can be read wth the `.ReadLine()` file.

+As a CSV file has a line which contains headers, we need to read a line

 ```
 // Read the headers line of the csv file set headers = pInput.ReadLine()